top of page

 Why use EBPs in the management of ASD?

-The use of fads and pseudoscientific treatments waste precious time and resources.
 Early cost–benefit analysis has estimated that early intensive behavioral intervention can save more than $2 million over the life span of a child on the autism spectrum (Jacobson, Mulik, & Green, 1998).

 The 28 current EBPs